Erie (steamship, sank 1841)

 Erie was a steamship that operated as a passenger freighter on the Great Lakes.
 It caught fire and sank on August 9, 1841, resulting in the loss of an estimated 254 lives, making it one of the deadliest disasters in the history of the Great Lakes.

-The Erie had a wooden hull and used a side-wheel paddle for propulsion.
+The Erie had a wooden hull and used a pair of side-wheel paddles for propulsion.
 It was built by the Erie Steamboat Company, of Erie, Pennsylvania, under the supervision of Thomas G. Colt and Smith I. Jackson.
 Shortly after its completion, in 1837, it was purchased by Charles Manning Reed, who was the exclusive owner of the boat until its destruction.

 Characteristics

 The Erie had a wooden hull.
 It was 176 ft 8 in long, with a beam of 27 ft 4 in, and a depth of 10 ft 8 in, and gross register tonnage of 497 tons.
 The midship had well-furnished passenger cabins to accommodate up to 250 passengers, and 12 state rooms.
 In all, the ship had a passenger capacity of roughly 300, including at least 30 crew.
 The ship also held 3 lifeboats and 60 to 100 life preservers.